Europe faces its second covid Christmas with lockdowns, cancellations and rising cases

 “They are very nervous, too.
 It’s just not possible to know,” Venderburg said.
 “It’s a big disaster.”

 Noack reported from Paris.
-William Noah Glucroft in Berlin and Karla Adam in London contributed to this report.
+Karla Adam in London, William Noah Glucroft in Berlin and Chico Harlan in Rome contributed to this report.

 Read more: